anujavk/portfolio/README.md

 # Personal Website

-Personal website built using React with firebase to store data\
+Personal website built using ReactJS\
 A demo for the Website App is available [here](https://anujavk.github.io/portfolio/).\
 The app is responsive (suitable for different screen sizes - phone, tablet, etc.)!